pymc-devs/pymc/sphinxdocs/tutorial.rst

 What does it mean to fit a model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Fitting` a model means characterizing its posterior distribution somehow.
 In this case, we are trying to represent the posterior :math:`p(s,e,l|D)` by a set of joint samples from it.
-To produce these samples, the MCMC sampler randomly updates the values of :math:`s`, :math:`e` and :math:`l` according to the Metropolis-Hastings algorithm [Gelman_2004]_ for ``iter``  iterations.
+To produce these samples, the MCMC sampler randomly updates the values of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` according to the Metropolis-Hastings algorithm [Gelman_2004]_ for ``iter``  iterations.

-As the number of samples tends to infinity, the MCMC distribution of :math:`s`, :math:`e` and :math:`l` converges to the stationary distribution.
+As the number of samples tends to infinity, the MCMC distribution of :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` converges to the stationary distribution.
 In other words, their values can be considered as random draws from the posterior :math:`p(s,e,l|D)`.
 PyMC assumes that the ``burn`` parameter specifies a `sufficiently large` number of iterations for convergence of the algorithm, so it is up to the user to verify that this is the case (see chapter :ref:`chap_modelchecking`).
-Consecutive values sampled from :math:`s`, :math:`e` and :math:`l` are necessarily dependent on the previous sample, since it is a Markov chain.
+Consecutive values sampled from :math:`switchpoint`, :math:`early_mean` and :math:`late_mean` are necessarily dependent on the previous sample, since it is a Markov chain.
 However, MCMC often results in strong autocorrelation among samples that can result in imprecise posterior inference.
 To circumvent this, it is often effective to thin the sample by only retaining every *k* th sample, where :math:`k` is an integer value.
 This thinning interval is passed to the sampler via the ``thin`` argument.

 If you are not sure ahead of time what values to choose for the ``burn`` and ``thin`` parameters, you may want to retain all the MCMC samples, that is to set ``burn=0`` and ``thin=1``, and then discard the `burn-in period` and thin the samples after examining the traces (the series of samples).
 See [Gelman_2004]_ for general guidance.